stefanomolinari123/RT_Assignment1/README.md

 ### Software Architecture ###
 ### ----------------------- ###

-For this script I have implemented 9 different functions, beyond function main().
+For this script I have implemented 9 different functions, beyond the main function.
 Now I explain in few lines each function.

 ### Drive function ###

-The drive function is used to set the linear velocity of the robot.
-This function used two motors of the class Robot, and sets to each one the same velocity (chosen by the programmer) and a time of use, expressed in second.
+The drive function is used to set the linear speed of the robot.
+This function used two motors of the class Robot, and sets to each one the same speed (chosen by the programmer) and a time of use, expressed in second.
 For the establish time the robot goes forward and after this the robot stops.

 This function has two parameters: speed [int] and seconds(time) [int].

 ### Turn function ###

 The turn function is used to make the robot turns.
-This function used the same two motors of the previous analyzed function, but in this case one of this motors is set with a positive velocity and the other one with the same velocity but negative (the moduls of the two velocity is the same, only the sign of that is negative).
-Also in this function the time of use must be set.
+This function used the same two motors of the previous analyzed function, but in this case one of these motors is set with a positive velocity and the other one with the same velocity but negative (the moduls of the two speed is the same, with opposite sign).
+Also in this function the time of use must be set, and for the set time the robot turns, stopping after it.

 Thanks to this function the programmer can make the robot turns to left or right as desired.